Red Wine Beef Stew (French-Style)

 Cook the vegetables

-While the beef is in the oven, put the carrots, leeks, celery and fennel in a large skillet with ¼ cup water, 1 tablespoon extra-virgin olive oil and ½ teaspoon salt.
+While the beef is in the oven, put 1 pound peeled carrots in 2-inch chunks, 2 chopped leeks, 2 stalks chopped celery, and 1 fennel bulb sliced into ½-inch wedges in a large skillet with ¼ cup water, 1 tablespoon extra-virgin olive oil and ½ teaspoon salt.
 Place over high heat until the water boils.
 Lower heat to a simmer.
 Cover the pan and cook until the vegetables are fork-tender but still colorful, about 10-12 minutes.
 If there's liquid left in the pan, simmer uncovered until it's mostly evaporated.
 Remove the vegetables from the heat and set aside.

 To serve: Stir the vegetables into the stew.
 Taste for seasoning, adding more salt and pepper as desired.
 Pick out and remove the bay leaf and herb bundle stems.
-Sprinkle with the parsley and ladle into bowls.
+Sprinkle with ¼ cup chopped fresh parsley and ladle into bowls.